List of Septimus Heap characters: Septimus Heap

 The eponymous protagonist of the series, Septimus spent the first ten years of his life in the Young Army as Boy 412 after DomDaniel attempted to abduct him.
 As the seventh son of a seventh son, aptly named Septimus, he has exceptional Magykal powers and is currently apprenticed to the ExtraOrdinary Wizard Marcia Overstrand, whom he trusts more than anyone else.
 He shares his birthday with Jenna, his adoptive sister.

 Jenna Heap

-Adopted by the Heap family as a baby in place of Septimus, Jenna is actually the daughter of the assassinated Queen, and thus a Princess.
-She is a small girl, with deep violet eyes, dark hair, and a fair complexion, and she wears a deep red cloak with the gold circlet of the Princess on her head.
+Adopted by the Heap family as a baby in place of Septimus, Jenna is the daughter of the assassinated Queen.
+She is a small girl, with deep violet eyes, dark hair, and a fair complexion.
+She wears a deep red cloak with the gold circlet of the Princess on her head.
 Although loving and caring at heart, she can sometimes be very stubborn.
 She loves her family dearly and would do anything for them.
 For a long time, she was unsure and unhappy at the thought of being future Queen, but she has come to accept her heritage and future.
 She was crowned Queen when she was old enough.